-Being a Fellow is an honorary designation that was created by the APA Membership Committee and Board of Trustees to recognize early career members who have demonstrated allegiance to their profession and commitment to the on-going work of the Association.
+Being a Fellow is an honorary designation that was created by the American Psychiatric Association Membership Committee and Board of Trustees to recognize early career members who have demonstrated allegiance to their profession and commitment to the on-going work of the Association.

 Most members who pursue Fellow status perceive it as one of the first steps to enhancement of their professional credentials.
 Fellows are recognized by their colleagues in the Association as a member of a very select group.

 Current OPPA members who have achieved Fellow status are permitted to use the FAPA designation on all their professional documentation.